balmas/tei-digital-age/README.md

   * http://repos1.alpheios.net/exist2/rest/db/xq/align-getlist.xq?doc=tlg1396.tlg001.align (Hegesippus)
   * http://repos1.alpheios.net/exist2/rest/db/xq/align-getlist.xq?doc=stoa0261.stoa001.align (Sidonius)
 * After aligning the translation, click the Export XML button to download your alignment.
-Do this for as many of the sentences as you want to annotate, and then combine the downloaded XML files into a single file in the xml directory of the demo environment by inserting the sentence elements from the downloaded alignments into the template file for that text in the xml directory. as child elements of the aligned-text root element (after the 2 language elements).
+Do this for as many of the sentences as you want to annotate, and then combine the downloaded XML files into a single file in the xml directory of the demo environment by inserting the &lt;sentence&gt; elements from the downloaded alignments into the template file for that text in the xml directory as child elements of the &lt;aligned-text&gt; root element (after the 2 &lt;language&gt; elements).
 The template files are:
   * tlg1396.tlg1000.teida-grc1.teida-eng1.xml (Hegesippus Text)
   * stoa0261.stoa001_3.teida-lat1.teida-eng1.xml (Sidonius Text)